CataRT

 CataRT is offered as free and libre open source software in the spirit of the GNU GPL.
 All we want is some feedback from you.
 Or in more details:

-• CataRT is offered with the wish that you give me some feedback if you use it, how you use it, how you would like to use it, why you don't use it, and what you use it for in order to learn from it and to have arguments for my employer to continue to let me work on CataRT.
+- CataRT is offered with the wish that you give some feedback if you use it, how you use it, how you would like to use it, what you use it for, or why you don't use it in order to learn from it and to have arguments for Ircam to continue work on CataRT.

 The download links send you to the FTM sourceforge project download page which hosts CataRT.
 (You can choose the download mirror and also activate monitoring of the CataRT package, to be notified of new releases automatically.)